jason-neal/eniric/README.md

 These will split the large telluirc spectra into the bands specified in the `config.yaml` so that the opening and slicing of the large telluric spectrum is not performed continually.

-To change the telluric line cutoff depth you to 4% can pass (default = 2%) you can pass it like this
+The default depth is 2%.
+To change the telluric line cutoff depth to 4% you can pass it like this

     `split_atmmodel.py --cutoff-depth 4`